Life has left her footprints on my forehead.

-For people with even the most casual exposure to the Tarot, this card is one they never forget.
-One of the most grisly looking cards, the Ten of Swords is often dreaded and admittedly not the happiest of all the Tarot images.
+People with even the most casual exposure to the Tarot rarely forget seeing this card.
+One of the most grisly looking, the Ten of Swords is often dreaded and admittedly not the happiest of all the Tarot images.

 The Tens of each suit are the overflowing of that suit’s energy.
-With the Cups, for instance, it is the overflow, the zenith and then some, of love, emotional harmony, and happiness.
+With the Ten of Cups, which just came calling in mid-February, for instance, it is the overflow, the zenith and then some, of love, emotional harmony, and happiness.